 Manual data entry is a limited source of information.
 When automated, the AP process can provide detailed, data-rich dashboards in real-time, that track invoice lifecycles, efficiencies in processing, and accuracy of bookkeeping.
 This is vital insight, that helps all stakeholders make better business decisions.

-4. Efficient data storage
+4. Centralized document storage

 Because of a built-in cloud storage, invoices are digitized, cataloged, and stored within the solution.
 This both saves on storing paperwork and provides an easy recollection of documents, should they be needed during auditing.

-5. Better auditing
+5. Faster auditing

 An automated system can match documents and messaging around payments, all within an integrated document management capability.
 This goes the distance in preventing the loss of important paperwork at auditing time, and simply enhances a business’s filing and administrative system, in the accounts department.